|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 On October 21, 2015, the campus group University of Windsor Jewish Student Association held a lecture on campus by Ishmael Khaldi, an Israeli diplomat, to discuss his perspective growing up as a Bedouin minority in Israel.
 The lecture was disrupted by protesters, mostly members of the student group “Palestinian Solidarity Group”.
 The protesters shouted and interrupted Khaldi’s talk, and then walked out, allowing the event to proceed.
 The University’s Campus Police were not present at the event, and the university took no actions to prosecute the disrupters, some of whom were recorded on video.

 In October of 2015, the pro-life student group Life Choice held a chalking event on campus, as part of a coordinated effort by pro-life student groups across the country to raise awareness about abortion issues.
 The event involved writing pro-life messages and statistics on sidewalks and concrete grounds throughout campus—a tactic used frequently by other student groups at the University of Windsor, and which is not expressly prohibited by any University policy.
-Prior to this event taking place, club member Maggie McAuley had asked a student councilor with the University of Windsor Students Association (UWSA) whether she needed to have her event approved by the university or the UWSA.
-This councilor incorrectly stated that Ms. McAuley did not require approval.
+Prior to this event taking place, club member Maggie McAuley had asked a student councillor with the University of Windsor Students Association (UWSA) whether she needed to have her event approved by the university or the UWSA.
+This councillor incorrectly stated that Ms. McAuley did not require approval.